Get the Marcus mobile banking app

 Here’s a quick rundown on what we found with many money market accounts:

-CDs and money market accounts could add oomph to your savings because they offer ways to get higher APYs than you would with a traditional savings account along with FDIC insurance protection.
+CDs and money market accounts could add oomph to your savings because they offer ways to get higher interest rates than you would with a traditional savings account along with FDIC insurance protection.
 But how you could use them to your advantage depends on what you need from the money you’re looking to deposit.

-A fixed-rate certificate of deposit could help you save for a time-bound goal, like a down payment on a house, because you can just leave the money in the account and wait until the CD matures to remove the cash.
+A fixed-rate certificate of deposit could help you save for a longer-term or time-bound goal, like a down payment on a house, because you can just leave the money in the account and wait until the CD matures to remove the cash.

 Certificate of Deposit